Zinn House: Later owners

-The Zinn House was in the 1900s purchased by Alfred Olsen & Co., an oil company founded by Alfred and Ottho Olsen, in 1901, which had until then been based at Nyhavn 51.
-Otto Olsen died in 1906.
-The company prospered during World War I. Alfred Olsen commissioned the young architect Terkel Jhejle to refurbish the building in 1915.
-He purchased the estate Egebæksvang at Nærum in 1916 and commissioned Hjejle to expand the main building with a new wing.
+In the 1900s the Zinn House was purchased by Alfred Olsen & Co., an oil company founded by Alfred and Otto Olsen, in 1901, which had until then been based at Nyhavn 51.
+Otto died in 1906.
+The company prospered during World War I. In 1915 Alfred Olsen commissioned the young architect Terkel Jhejle to refurbish the building.
+In 1916, he purchased the estate Egebæksvang at Nærum and commissioned Hjejle to expand the main building with a new wing.
 Olsen's wife, Olufa Olsen, née Bøjesen, died in 1917.

 The company's name was changed to the Danish-American Gulf Oil Company in 1946.

+During Nazi Germany's occupation of Denmark, Erik Bennike operated a weapons manufactory in the building.
+On 17 April 1945, he and two other resistance fighters were surprised by a German razzia.
+Bennike was killed in a shoot-out while the two others managed to escape.

 Architecture

 The building consists of three floors over a high cellar and is 12 bays wide.
 The two oriel windows on the third floor date from the renovation in 1907.
-The original saddle roof was also replaced by a Mansard roof with eight dormers at this point.
+The original saddle roof was also replaced by a mansard roof with eight dormers at this point.

 Above the gateway is a plaque that commemorates that Hartmann lived in the building from 1829 to 1900.
 It also mentions that the Zinn family acquired the building in 1751 and that it was renovated in 1907.

 The complex also comprises a side wing along the north side of a central courtyard and a rear wing.
-The building fronting the street was listed on the Danish registry of protected buildings and places in 1959 but the side wing and rear are not listed on 6 April 1959.
+The building fronting the street was listed on the Danish registry of protected buildings and places in 1959, but the side wing and rear were not listed on 6 April 1959.